-EndNote is a robust citation manager with features to help you in all stages of research and writing.
+EndNote is a robust citation manager with features to help you in all research and writing stages.
 Highlighted on this page are several features available in EndNote 20 that will help you update, process and organize your reference literature.
 If you are using EndNote online, please see the bottom of this page for information on getting EndNote desktop (Accessing the power features available in EndNote 20).

-For more learning resources, please visit the EndNote training portal.
+For more learning resources, please visit the EndNote learning portal.

-The Find Reference Update search available in EndNote 20 helps locate missing information, such as PubMed identifiers, DOIs, or page numbers, for references already in your library.
+The Find Reference Update search feature in EndNote 20 helps locate missing information, such as PubMed identifiers, DOIs, or page numbers, for references already in your library.

 Use the Find Full Text command in EndNote 20 to locate the full-text PDF articles of references already in your EndNote library.
 This feature will find publicly available or open access articles.